Find Your Light

 Box Breathing

 Inhale for 4 counts.
 Hold for 4 counts.
 Exhale for 4 counts.
 Hold for 4 counts.
 Repeat 4 times.
-This activates your parasympathetic nervous system and slows your heart rate within minutes.
+This tells your body it is safe to calm down and slows your heart rate within minutes.

 Show me ↓5-4-3-2-1 Grounding